-Recommendations for proper bird and exotic pet nutrition are species-specific and are constantly changing as we learn more about all of these unique animals.
-With all this ongoing research on exotic pet diets, you cannot rely on potentially outdated information printed in books or on the recommendations of certain uninformed pet store employees.
-At the Veterinary Center, we pride ourselves in keeping current with the most up-to-date recommendations for exotic pet nutrition so that we can pass those recommendations on to you.
+Recommendations for proper bird and exotic pet nutrition are species-specific and constantly change as we learn more about each one of these unique animals.
+Because research on exotic pets is ongoing, it’s important never to depend on potentially outdated information printed in books or on the recommendations of potentially uninformed pet store employees or Internet articles.
+At the Veterinary Center for Birds & Exotics, we pride ourselves on keeping current with the most up-to-date information on bird and exotic pet nutrition, and we’ll be happy to share that information with you!

 Are you frustrated with your exotic pet’s behavior?
 Is it ruining your relationship with your pet?
 If so, change it!
-The Veterinary Center provides behavior counseling for bird or other exotic pets that demonstrate repeated problem behaviors such as biting, screaming, self-destructive behavior, and other issues.
-Working with exotic pet behavior issues is one of Dr. Hess’ special interests, so at the Veterinary Center, she offers a full behavior modification program for all birds or other exotic pets that have first undergone a complete physical examination and appropriate blood and stool testing to help rule-out any underlying medical problems.
+The Veterinary Center provides behavior counseling for birds or other exotic pets that demonstrate repeated problem behaviors such as biting, screaming, self-destructive behavior, and other issues.
+Working with exotic pet behavior issues is one of Dr. Hess’s special interests, so at the Veterinary Center, she offers a full behavior modification program for all birds and other exotic pets that have first undergone a complete physical examination and appropriate blood and stool testing to help rule-out any underlying medical problems.

-This program is based in on proven scientific methods, rather than on instant cures or magic bullets that really do not work long term.
-The goal is to focus on one problem behavior and to teach you the tools to change it, so that you can use these tools again in the future to deal with other problem behaviors if they arise.
+This program is based on proven scientific methods rather than on instant cures or magic bullets that really do not work long term.
+The goal is to focus on one problem behavior and to teach you the tools to change it.
+Once you understand the process, you can use these tools again in the future to deal with other problem behaviors if they arise.
 With practice, you can master these techniques and significantly improve the quality of your relationship with your bird or other exotic pet.